-The Wolper Law Firm is currently investigating claims against Trevor Gordon and Jack Bixler, senior executives at Sandlapper Securities in Doylestown, Pennsylvania.
+The Wolper Law Firm, P.A. is currently investigating claims against Trevor Gordon and Jack Bixler, senior executives at Sandlapper Securities in Doylestown, Pennsylvania.
 Trevor Gordon first entered the securities industry in 1997 and previously worked for Raymond James, NFP Securities and Steven Falk & Associates.
 Jack Bixler entered the securities industry in the 1960s and has worked for a number of brokerage firms.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on September 29, 2017, Trevor Gordon and Jack Bixler were named in a FINRA complaint alleging: